When is Death in Paradise back on BBC One?

 When is Death in Paradise back on TV?

-Death in Paradise returns on Thursday 9th January 2020 at 9pm on BBC One, with new episodes airing weekly on Thursday nights.
+Death in Paradise continues on Thursday 23rd January 2020 at 9pm on BBC One, with new episodes airing weekly on Thursday nights.

 New Year’s Eve celebrations are cut short on Saint Marie this year in #DeathInParadise.